 Academic Staff Policies and Procedures, Chapter 09.
 Academic Staff Appeals Committee

-The Academic Staff Appeals Committee shall review or hear all appeals of nonrenewals (ASPP 3), nonretentions of probationary employees (ASPP 4), layoffs (ASPP 5), discipline and dismissals (ASPP 6), and grievances (ASPP 7) not resolved at a lower level and shall forward its findings of fact with a recommendation to the chancellor or designee.
+The Academic Staff Appeals Committee, which serves as an impartial hearing body as required by Wis.
+Stat.
+36.115(4)(b), shall review or hear all appeals of nonrenewals (ASPP 3), nonretentions of probationary employees (ASPP 4), layoffs (ASPP 5), discipline and dismissals (ASPP 6), and grievances (ASPP 7) not resolved at a lower level and shall forward its findings of fact with a recommendation to the chancellor or designee.

 9.02.
 Composition and Procedures